Unretired and rehired

 Grandparent supervision is often regarded as the ‘next best thing’ to parental care.
 Parents value the closer intergenerational relationships, while the majority of grandparents derive great satisfaction from the role.

-The Grandparents and Childcare in Australia survey found 97% of grandparents reported that they enjoy providing care, with 94% saying providing childcare increases their connectedness to family and adds meaning to their life.
+The Grandparents and Childcare in Australia survey found 97% of grandparents reported they enjoy providing care, with 94% saying providing childcare increases their connectedness to family and adds meaning to their life.

 According to the Australian parenting website raisingchildren.net.au, it’s important to balance your caring responsibilities with looking after yourself3.